clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

    For example:
    https://download.clearlinux.org/releases/30010/clear/clear-30010-live-server.iso.xz

 #.
-Follow the instructions to :ref:bootable-usb based on your OS.
+Follow the instructions to :ref:`bootable-usb` based on your OS.

 #.
 Boot up the USB thumb drive.
 #.
 Select :guilabel:`Clear Linux OS` from the menu.